The Goldenshluger-Lepski Method for Constrained Least-Squares Estimators over RKHSs: Introduction

-We now describe the RKHS regression problem studied in this paper in more detail.
-We assume that the regression function lies in an interpolation space between $L^\infty$ and an RKHS.
+We now describe the RKHS regression problem studied in this paper.
+We denote our covariate space by $S$ and we assume that the regression function lies in an interpolation space between $C(S)$, the space of continuous functions equipped with the supremum norm, and an RKHS.
 Depending on the setting, this RKHS may be fixed or we may perform adaptation over a collection of RKHSs.
 The non-adaptive estimators we use in this context are clipped versions of least-squares estimators which are constrained to lie in a ball of predefined radius in an RKHS.
 These estimators are discussed in detail in \cite{page2017ivanov}.
 Constraining an estimator to lie in a ball of predefined radius is a form of Ivanov regularisation (see \cite{oneto2016tikhonov}).

-One advantage of the estimators that we consider is that there is a clear way of producing a majorant for them, especially when the RKHS is fixed.
-This is because we can control the estimator constrained to lie in a ball of radius $r$ by bounding quantities of the form $r Z$ for some random variable $Z$ which does not depend on $r$, such as in the proof of Lemma \ref{lBias}.
-It may be possible to use different non-adaptive estimators to address our RKHS regression problem, however this would require the calculation of a majorant for such estimators, which would generally be more difficult than the calculation of the majorant for the Ivanonv-regularised estimators considered in this paper.
+One advantage of these estimators is that there is a clear way of producing a majorant for them, especially when the RKHS is fixed.
+This is because we can control the estimator constrained to lie in a ball of radius $r$ by bounding quantities of the form $r Z$ for some random variable $Z$ which does not depend on $r$.

 When the RKHS is fixed, the only tuning parameter to be selected is the radius of the ball in which the least-squares estimator is constrained to lie.
 Estimators for which the radius is larger are considered to be less smooth.
 In order to provide a majorant for the Goldenshluger--Lepski method, we must prove regression results which control these estimators for all radii simultaneously.
 When we perform adaptation over a collection of RKHSs, we must prove regression results which control the same estimators for all RKHSs and all ball radii in these RKHSs simultaneously.
 We demonstrate this approach for a collection of RKHSs with Gaussian kernels.
 Estimators for which both the width parameter of the Gaussian kernel is smaller and the radius of the ball in the RKHS is larger are considered to be less smooth.
 These results extend those of \cite{page2017ivanov}.